hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

   + Nesterov approach
     1. make a big jump in the direction of the previous accumulated gradient
     2. measure the gradient where ending up and making a correction: better to correct a mistake after you have made it
+  + standard vs Nesterov
+    + standard: adding the current gradient and then gambling on the big jump
+    + Nesterov: using the previous accumulated gradient to make the big  and then correct itself at the place
-  + Pictorial approach
+  + Pictorial of Nesterov approach
-    1. make a big jump in the direction of the previous accumulated gradient (brown)
+    1. make a big jump in the direction of the previous accumulated gradient (brown vector)
-    2. measure the gradient where end up and make a correction (red)
+    2. measure the gradient where end up and make a correction (red vector)
+    3. combine the little correction step with the big jump to get the new accumulated gradient (green vector)
+    4. attenuate the gradient (green vector) by a given number ($\alpha = 0.9 \text{ or } 0.99$)
+    5. repeat the steps
+  + Pictirial standard momentum approach
+    1. start with an accumulated gradient (initialized brown vector)
+    2. measure the gradient at current location (small blue vector)
+    3. add to the accumulated gradient (brown vector) to make a big jump as the big blue vector (brown vector + little blue vector)
+  + gamble need: better to (gamble first then make a correction) than (make a correct and then gamble)

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture6/lec6.pptx" ismap target="_blank">